WakiMak/trentent.github.io-forked/_posts/2013-07-10-troubleshooting-audio-issues-in-citrix-xenapp.md

   </p>

   <p>
-    To summarize the enable audio for a & application you must:<br /> 1) Enable "legacy" audio<br /> 2) Enable a Citrix policy to configure audio redirection<br /> 3) Done.
+    To summarize the enable audio for a XenApp application you must:<br /> 1) Enable "legacy" audio<br /> 2) Enable a Citrix policy to configure audio redirection<br /> 3) Done.
   </p>
 </div>